JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 ### Social networking and community

 On social platforms, timely feature delivery and consistent interactions are essential for keeping communities active and connected across devices.
 Key interaction logic might include messaging, notifications, or scheduling.
-For example, Meetup, which allows users to find local groups, events, and activities, achieved the simultaneous release of new features by leveraging KMP.
+For example, Meetup, which allows users to find local groups, events, and activities, has been able to release new features simultaneously by leveraging KMP.

 **Case study:** [Meetup](https://youtu.be/GtJBS7B3eyM?si=lNX3KMhSTCICFPxv)